-In recent years, Castro Street itself has received a $4.5 million makeover that brought broader sidewalks, rainbow crosswalks, and bronze plaques honoring gay and lesbian heroes.
-Last year, the central Harvey Milk Plaza got a much needed revamp.
-In other words, there's no time like to present to visit the SF neighborhood that's synonymous with diversity and inclusivity.
+In recent years, Castro Street itself has received a $4.5 million makeover that brought broader sidewalks, rainbow crosswalks, and bronze plaques honoring queer heroes.
+After a crazy 18 months of everything literally closing down, then slowly reopening, the Castro adapted to the new pandemic rules with bars, restaurants, and even barber shops and gyms bringing their indoor businesses outdoors with parklets galore.
+Head to the Castro to visit the SF neighborhood that's synonymous with diversity and inclusivity.

 Snacks + Coffee

-Le Marais Bakery (498 Sanchez St.) serves Francophiles desirous of a civilized neighborhood brunch spot.
-Line up on the sidewalk and wait your turn for avocado toasts, croque monsieurs, and kir royales.
-Or, overdo it at the pastry counter and take your shame to go. // Croissant connoisseur?
-Find our favorites at nearby Thorough Bread and Pastry (248 Church St.) alongside seasonal scones, muffins, and more. // Coffee shops are the new bar here in the Castro (okay, not really, but there are lots!).
+Croissant connoisseur?
+Find our favorites at nearby Thorough Bread and Pastry (248 Church St.) alongside seasonal scones, muffins, and more. // Headed out on a hike or need something quick?
+The made-to-order sandwiches at Rossi's Delicatessen (426 Castro St.) always hit the spot. // Coffee shops are the new bar here in the Castro (okay, not really, but there are lots!).
 We love Reveille Coffee (4076 18th St.) best.
 Owned by (adorable) brothers Tommy and Chris Newbury, this spot has a blessedly modern, pretty interior.
-While that alone would be good enough for us, their full kitchen serves pastries, breakfast and lunch, and, of course, quality coffee brewed with all the hipster fussiness of your favorite Mission haunt. // Ever so slightly hidden from tourists to the neighborhood, Spike's (4117 19th St.) is where the dog-loving locals go to read a book or catch up with the neighbors over a solid cup of java // A 24-year-old family-run tradition, Castro Coffee Company (427 Castro St.) embodies the community it serves.
+Their full kitchen serves pastries, breakfast and lunch, and, of course, quality coffee brewed with all the hipster fussiness of your favorite Mission haunt. // Ever so slightly hidden from tourists to the neighborhood, Spike's (4117 19th St.) is where the dog-loving locals go to read a book or catch up with the neighbors over a solid cup of java // Castro Coffee Company (427 Castro St.) is a family-run tradition and embodies the community it serves.
 Go for the warm welcome, an ever-rotating bean selection, and locally made donuts. // All that said, Philz (549 Castro St.) forever. // For smoothies, acai bowls, and healthy grab-and-go fuel post-class at Soul Cycle, peddle into Project Juice (506 Castro St.). // We're positively gaga for Giddy Candy (2299 Market St.), a bon-bon-sized shop that feels like a throwback to the days when we got more buzzed from staring slack-jawed at shelves brimming with sugary, colorful confections than we do from the Facebook alerts on our iPhones.
 Listen up, cinnamon bear fans: This is your mecca. // No day in the gayborhood is complete without a slice of rainbow cake at The Castro Fountain (554 Castro St.) or an erotic baked good at mainstay Hot Cookie (207 Castro St.).

 The Castro's Best Bars